-Planning our South American adventure took months of preparation.
+Planning our South American itinerary took months of preparation.

-However, the thing that I came across and was most excited for, before I set off was, to do a cruise down the Amazon in one of the local Manaus to Belem ferry boats.
+But before we set off, the thing I was by far most excited for, was our Amazon riverboat cruise on one of the local Manaus to Belem ferry boats.

 We boarded the boat at a small dock that’s a 15 minute drive from Belem’s main terminal.
 We boarded whilst they were still loading their cargo, and went to the highest passenger deck, and with the help of some locals we managed to get our hammocks all set up and ready to go.